TrevorDev/testProjectBabylon/README.txt

-How I start a local babylon project
+# How I start a local babylon project

+ - clone this repo
+ - npm install
+ - parcel index.html